goshiphq/goship-cms/content/blog/what-is-inside-delivery.md

 ### Commercial delivery

 For businesses, the rules are slightly different, but the policies remain the same.
 The carrier will only bring the load a few feet inside the main entrance, and no further.
 If it exceeds the limitations, there will be an increase in the delivery charges.
-Delivering freight up winding stairways or driveways are considered “extraordinary” functions and will not be performed.
+According to the commercial transportation terms and conditions, delivering freight up winding stairways or driveways are considered “extraordinary” functions and will not be performed.

 ## How much does an inside delivery cost?